JavaLearner/learningGit/readme.txt

 hello git.
 nothing is good news.
 something is going on.
-add a new branch dev
+add a new branch dev.
+now renew a branch dev